sghiassy/StateKit/README.md

 ## State Traversals

 State Traversals are another important aspect of a state chart.
 When transitioning from one state to another state, the state chart does not directly go from one to another.
 Instead the state chart traverses the tree to get from one state to another.
-This tree traversal, combined with [State Events](#state-events) makes for a power combination to manage manage an application's memory footprint and flow-control.
+This tree traversal, combined with [State Events](#state-events) makes for a powerful combination to precisly manage an application's flow control.

-The logic to transition from one state to another takes on the following steps:
+The logic to transition from one state to another state, takes the following steps:

 1. The state chart does a [breadth first search](http://en.wikipedia.org/wiki/Breadth-first_search) on the underlying [tree data structure](http://en.wikipedia.org/wiki/Tree_%28data_structure%29) to find the state to transition to.
-2. The state chart then find the [lowest common anscestor](http://en.wikipedia.org/wiki/Lowest_common_ancestor) between the two states.
+2. The state chart then finds the [lowest common ancestor](http://en.wikipedia.org/wiki/Lowest_common_ancestor) between the two states.
-3. The state chart then traverses up the tree from the current state to the [lowest common anscestor](http://en.wikipedia.org/wiki/Lowest_common_ancestor).
+3. The state chart then traverses up the tree from the current state to the [lowest common ancestor](http://en.wikipedia.org/wiki/Lowest_common_ancestor).
 As the state chart traverses up the tree it will run the `exitState` block of each state it touches if they are present on the state.
-4. Once the state chart reaches the [lowest common anscestor](http://en.wikipedia.org/wiki/Lowest_common_ancestor), it will start to traverse down the tree to the destination state.
+4. Once the state chart reaches the [lowest common ancestor](http://en.wikipedia.org/wiki/Lowest_common_ancestor), it will start to traverse down the tree to the destination state.
 For each state it touches it will run the `enterState` block if its present.
 5. The operation completes once the state chart reaches the destiation state.

 Graphically, this would look like: